 - Talk to your health insurance provider.

-What Are the Benefits and Disadvantages of an HSA?
+What Are the Pros and Cons of an HSA?

 - If you change jobs, you can take your HSA with you.